rezarahimian/docs/batchOverflow.rst

     Figure 5: By default, integer overflow does not throw a runtime exception in Ethereum

-The same overflow result can be achieved in addition as well:
+The same overflow result can be achieved in addition operation:

 .. figure:: images/batch_overflow_06.png
     :align: center